Arkansas trucker sentenced for trying to smuggle cocaine through South Texas - NewsBreak

 Arkansas trucker sentenced for trying to smuggle cocaine through South Texas

-Rodan, from De Valls Bluff, Arkansas, pleaded guilty Aug.
+Rodan, from De Valls Bluff, Ark., pleaded guilty Aug.
 1 and was sentenced to serve up to 87 months in federal prison followed by three years of supervised release.

 In handing down the sentence, the court said that Rodan engaged in a pattern of conduct in narcotics trafficking as opposed to being caught up in a one-time event.

 Court documents showed law enforcement officials inspected Rodan’s vehicle at the Falfurrias Border Patrol checkpoint on Sept.
-10, 2020.HPD: Man breaks into La Michoacana, steals large amounts of money
+10, 2020.East Texas law enforcement looking for woman accused of spending $4,000 on stolen credit cards

 The trailer contained wooden pallets full of cartons of raspberries.
 However, after a K-9 officer alerted authorities, 75.5 kilograms of cocaine and 400 kilograms of marijuana were discovered in his tractor-trailer, hidden in 43 bundles below the pallets of raspberries.